This post may contain affiliate links. Read the full disclosure here.

 OFII Will Contact You… Maybe

 Within the first three months of arriving in France on a long-stay visa, you must register with the government in order to make your stay legal.
 The validation process is now initiated online (as of August 1, 2019).
-After paying the fee online, you’ll receive a confirmation in your email.
+After paying the fee online, you’ll receive a confirmation by email.
 Paying the tax will trigger your information to be sent to OFII, who is responsible for contacting you about any appointments that you will have.

 ⚠️ Note: It is not uncommon to wait a couple of months before hearing from them.